Applicants may apply to study A Levels on either a full-time or part-time (day) basis.

 A-LEVEL COMBINATIONS

-Applicants can choose to study one subject per column (A, B, C, D) from the table below.
+Choose to study one subject per column (A, B, C, D) from either Table A or B below.

 The College will review the qualification(s) and/or experience held by applicants and will consider whether the profile demonstrates an ability to undertake AS and A2 qualifications successfully.